-Mountain Operations Manager and Lead Guide
+Mountain Operations Manager

 Josh is an ACMG Ski Guide and he’s been working at Chatter Creek since 2004.

 Josh is an ACMG Ski Guide and he’s been working at Chatter Creek since 2004.
 Over the past 16 years, he’s guided cat skiing, heli skiing and ski touring throughout western Canada and in Europe.
 In addition to ski guiding he’s had the opportunity to work as a mountain safety consultant on a variety of projects including; Olympic athletic training, industrial risk management and ski media production.
-He’s actively involved with both HeliCat Canada and the Canadian Avalanche Association as a member of the Standards Committee and the InfoEx Advisory Group.
+He’s actively involved with both HeliCat Canada and the Canadian Avalanche Association as a member of the Accreditation Committee and the InfoEx Advisory Group.
 Josh lives in Nelson BC where he spends the summer months exploring the Kootenays on two wheels.
 “Nothing beats deep powder snow and a backcountry lodge.”

 Mr. Willott is Chatter Creek’s good time’s ambassador and began working at Chatter in 2001.